boostorg/hof/README.md

 Requirements
 ============

 This requires a C++11 compiler.
 There are no third-party dependencies.
-This has been tested on clang 3.4, gcc 4.6-4.9, and Visual Studio 2015 RC.
+This has been tested on clang 3.4-3.7, gcc 4.6-4.9, and Visual Studio 2015.
+Gcc 5.1 is not supported at all.